DavidMercier/NIMS/doc/models.rst

 .. include:: includes.rst

 The nanoindentation (or instrumented or depth sensing indentation) is a variety of indentation hardness tests applied to small volumes.
+During nanoindentation, an indenter is brought into contact with a sample and mechanically loaded.

 The following parts give a short overview of models existing in the literature used for the extraction of mechanical properties of homogeneous